 Weather Conditions – Dorrigo can experience very changeable weather conditions including heat, rain, storms (including hail), cold nights and windy conditions.
 We require you to take full responsibility for the safety of your stall and suggest you are prepared for everything.

 Security is the responsibility of the stall holder at all times.
 Stallholders are responsible for anything they bring to the Festival.
 The Dorrigo Folk & Bluegrass Festival Inc. Committee is not responsible for any loss or damage.

-Public Liability Insurance – All stallholders must hold a current Public Liability Insurance cover in the stall holder name and is for the activity that you will be undertaking.
-A copy of your certificate of currency must be provided and needs to show the amount of cover and show that the cover includes markets and/or fairs in NSW.
-No stallholder can set up without this documentation being supplied prior to the Festival.
+Public Liability Insurance – All stallholders must hold a current Public Liability Insurance cover in the stall holder name that is for the activity that you will be undertaking.
+A copy of your certificate of currency must be provided pre accessing the grounds which states the amount of cover and specifies that the cover includes markets and/or fairs in NSW.

-Stallholders must accept all responsibility for their own tax and legal obligations, superannuation and worker’s compensation.
+Stallholders are responsible for their own tax and legal obligations, superannuation and worker’s compensation.

-NSW State Government health and safety requirements must be complied with and stall holders must carry all necessary permits and licences for operating their stall.
+NSW State Government health and safety requirements must be complied with and stall holders must carry all necessary permits and licenses for operating their stall.

 We look forward to your participation at our 21st Festival !